At a Glance

 During recovery, it’s important to temporarily limit physical activity and reduce movement of the arm and shoulder near the implanted device.
 It’s common to feel a small amount of discomfort shortly after surgery, which doctors usually recommend treating with over-the-counter pain medication.
 Infections and other more serious complications of surgery are uncommon.

-Doctors will schedule a follow-up appointment to turn on and program the hypoglossal nerve stimulation device, usually around six weeks after the surgery.
+Doctors will schedule a follow-up appointment to turn on and program the hypoglossal nerve stimulator, usually around six weeks after the surgery.
 During this appointment, the doctor will activate the device and ensure that it works.
 If the device doesn’t function as expected, the doctor may perform imaging tests to find the source of the problem.

 Once the device is working properly, the doctor will program several of the device’s functions.